julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 ## Workflow of our study

 Due to scRNA-seq reads are short and easy to loss the information if we filtered out a lot of reads, I decided to do two different ways.
-1.)
-I mapped scRNA-seq data with human reference genome to remove human background (only remains expected sequence reads of viruses) in case the scRNA-seq contaminated human reference sequence due to sampling.
-2.)
-After read quality filtering, I directly search the sequence read using Blastn or map with reference sequence using Bowtie2, in order to gain more information of viral detection
+	- 1.)
+I mapped scRNA-seq data with human reference genome to remove human background (only remains expected viral sequence reads) in case the scRNA-seq contaminated human reference sequence due to sampling.
+ 	- 2.)
+After processed read quality filtering, I directly search the sequence reads using **BLASTn** or map with viral reference sequences using **Bowtie2** for viral sequence detection

 ```mermaid
 graph TD;